 Also known as a V5C, a vehicle logbook is a document required by the DVLA.
 It tracks the registration and taxation history of a specific vehicle.
 In other words, the logbook serves to link a person to a specific vehicle, by demonstrating who keeps the car.
-In the DVLA’s eyes, the logbook proves your ownership of a vehicle.
+The logbook proves your ownership of a vehicle.

 In addition, the vehicle logbook works as a summary of the vehicle’s key statistics: make, model, engine, etc. The chassis number is also recorded.
-The V5, as it is often referred to, provides a physical copy of the information the DVLA holds in its database.
+The V5C provides a physical copy of the information the DVLA holds in its database.

 If the logbook describes a red, two-door, four-cylinder car, but you see a blue four-door, something’s not right.
 Thus, the logbook helps to protect buyers and sellers alike.
-The logbook offers assurances that the seller is authorised to sell the car, and that what he says he is selling you is exactly the vehicle you’ll receive.
-NEVER purchase a vehicle from someone who can’t or won’t show you the logbook for the vehicle.
+The logbook offers assurances that the seller is authorised to sell the car and that what they say they are selling you is exactly the vehicle you’ll receive.

 Here’s the moment you’ve been waiting for, here’s what the front of a vehicle logbook actually looks like:

 As covered previously, you should keep the V5C as long as you have a particular vehicle.
-Once you’ve sold or scrapped the vehicle and notified the DVLA, the old V5C is worthless.
-At that point, you can bin it, burn it, whatever.
+Once you’ve sold or scrapped the vehicle and notified the DVLA, you are then free to discard the old logbook.

-The vehicle logbook is one of the last hard-copy holdouts in a digital age.
-Keep it someplace safe with other critical personal documents, to prevent your needing to make that extra £25 donation to the DVLA.
-And remember, while the form is still physical, many of the extra steps (such as demonstrating the sale of a vehicle) can now be done online.
+Keep it someplace safe with other critical personal documents, to prevent needing to make that extra £25 donation to the DVLA.
+Remember, while the form is still physical, many of the extra steps (such as demonstrating the sale of a vehicle) can now be done online.

 The DVLA maintains an informative webpage with further details on the V5C and how to contact the DVLA with any questions.
 You can reach them here.